canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-self-managed-node-group.rst

    defined via a launch template, and EKS automatically handles the node recycling strategy.

-Therefore, launching a new nodegroup with the Ubuntu 24.04 LTS AMI would be:
+Therefore, launching a new node group with the Ubuntu 24.04 LTS AMI would be:

 .. code-block:: bash